 We are starting out with our new navigation system (Garmin) in the RV with Debbie still following in the car with the relatively new navigation in the new (old) Cadillac, SRX.
 Wouldn’t you know we couldn’t get them to match, so it was a bit confusing.
 Bill decided to just read the paper directions we printed.
 But he forgot he was still trying to get comfortable and couldn’t grab them while driving….So we missed that first turn!

-OOPS, this means he will have to make a U-turn as there really wasn’t a visitor’s center as Debbie had hoped, at least not near the road.
+OOPS, this means Bill had to make a U-turn as there really wasn’t a visitor’s center as Debbie had hoped.
+At least not near the road.
 We both took it in stride…at least the weather was good and the road was flat (as in no mountains).